connor-makowski/bmsspy/README.md

 # }
 ```

 By default graphs that are given are converted to constant degree such that worst case asymtotic run times are based on the constant degree converted graphs.
+Before returning a result, the constant degree conversion is undone such that the results are in the original passed graph format.

 Most real world graphs are not constant degree.
-Converting to constant degree graphs can add substantial operational overhead.
+Converting to constant degree graphs can add substantial operational overhead during pre and post processing as well as during the actual algorithmic runtime.

 To skip the constant degree conversion:
 ```python